ansible-collections/dellemc.os10/docs/roles.rst

 BFD role
 --------

-The `os10_bfd <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_bfd/README.md>`_ This role facilitates the configuration of BFD global attributes, and is abstracted for dellos10.
+The `os10_bfd <https://github.com/ansible-collections/dellemc.os10/blob/master/roles/os10_bfd/README.md>`_ role facilitates the configuration of BFD global attributes, and is abstracted for dellos10.
 It specifically enables configuration of BFD interval , min_rx, multiplier, and role.

 BGP role